ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 ### New packages

-- **Andrea Gomez Vargas**, from Argentina, developed the package [arcenso](https://soyandrea.github.io/arcenso/). to allow access to the official data of the national population censuses in Argentina from the National Institute of Statistics and Census - INDEC and make this historical census data available, homogenized, and ready to use.
-Her mentor is [Luis Verde](/author/luis-verde-arregoitia/) from Mexico.
+- **Andrea Gomez Vargas**, from Argentina, developed the package [arcenso](https://soyandrea.github.io/arcenso/), to provide access to the official data of the national population censuses in Argentina from the National Institute of Statistics and Census - INDEC, and to make this historical census data available, homogenized, and ready to use.
+Her mentor was [Luis Verde](/author/luis-verde-arregoitia/) from Mexico.
 You can learn more about the package in [the blog post Andrea wrote about her project and her journey on the program](/blog/2025/05/15/puentes-comunidades-campeones-ropensci/).

 - **Francesca Belem Lopes Palmeira**, from Brazil, developed a new package called [pcir: 'Potential for Conflict Index - PCI'](https://fblpalmeira.github.io/pcir/), which is a descriptive statistical method used to enhance the understanding of outcomes in human dimensions research.
 The package equip users with the tools required for calculating, comparing, and graphing the potential for conflict.
 Her mentor is [Bruna Wundervald](/author/bruna-wundervald/) from Brazil.